gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 - It provides a free schema structure, and it offers rapid scalability to manage large and unstructured data sets.

-- It is a type of distributed database, which means that information can be copied and stored on various servers, which can be remote or local.(sharding) This ensures availability and reliability of data.
+- It is a type of distributed database, which means that information can be copied and stored on various servers, which can be remote or local.
+This ensures availability and reliability of data.
 Because, if some of the data goes offline, the rest of the distributed database can continue to run.

 # Different type of NoSQL database and its advantages and disadvantages